Disturbance halts Wiz Khalifa concert in Indiana, 3 injured

 Three people reported minor injuries and were taken to hospitals for treatment after concertgoers “self-evacuated” the amphitheater, where all exits were opened in accordance with the venue’s emergency procedures, police said.

-In a parking lot outside, some audience members were making cellphone calls as others wept and held each other, the newspaper reported.
+In a parking lot outside, some audience members were making phone calls as others wept and held each other, the newspaper reported.

 Live Nation, the concert promotion company that owns and operates Ruoff, released a statement Saturday thanking “staff and local authorities for acting quickly to support everyone in attendance.”